BoyLeibniz/HexSpiel/README.md

 - Click on one of the already-selected hexes with the mouse
 - Desired behaviour; it should be de-selected

+Suggested solution;
+- Update `HexTileVisuals.OnMouseEnter()` to include `AddToSelection()` logic
+- Remove all expensive drag logic from `HexInspectorController`
+- No more triple mouse-polling or raycasting each frame!

 ## ⌨️ Keyboard Shortcuts

 While running the project, the following shortcuts are available: